bufbuild/protobuf-es/MANUAL.md

 ## Migrating from version 1

-Compared to version 1, version 2 provides many new features around reflection, and support for [Protobuf editions][protobuf.dev/editions].
+Version 2 provides many new features around reflection, and support for [Protobuf editions][protobuf.dev/editions].

 The biggest change is that the generated code no longer uses classes.
 To create a new instance, you call the function